The Darkness have announced plans to bring their Motorheart tour to 3Olympia Theatre on Sunday 27th February 2022

 “The time has come, the walrus said… to put your fookin pants on your head and rock like Satan is eating your private parts with a pointy fork!
 Yes, we, The Darkness, are the fuck back on tour, praise Satan’s better half… come and party with us like it’s the last orders at the last chance saloon.

-The Darkness’ new album ‘Motorheart’ is set for release on 19th November 2021.
+The Darkness’ new album ‘Motorheart’ was released on 19th November 2021.

 For more visit: www.thedarknesslive.com